 Black pepper to taste

-Clean the cabbage or kale well.
-Cook it in one and a half litre of boiling salted water.
-Meanwhile toast the bread, rub a clove of garlic over each slice and place it in soup bowls.
+Clean the cabbage/kale well.
+Cook it in 1.5 litre of boiling salted water.
+Toast the bread, then rub a clove of garlic over each slice and place it in soup bowls.
 Moisten the bread slices with some of the cooking water and top it with the roughly chopped cabbage leaves.
-Pour some extra virgin olive oil over it and finally sprinkle some freshly ground black pepper over it.
+Pour some extra virgin olive oil over it, then finally sprinkle some freshly ground black pepper over it.
+Now enjoy Cabbage Crostini!